matthijs166/transip-dns-zone-exporter/README.md

 ## Configuration

-Before running the tool, you will need to set your TransIP username, domain or tag, and API key in the `config.php` file.
+Before running the tool, you will need to set your TransIP username, domains or tags set on the domains, and API key in the `config.php` file.
 There is a example file called `config.example.php` in the root directory of the project.
-You can use this file as a starting point.
+You can use this file as your starting point.

 ```php